chronologic/keeper-db/README.md

 ## Development

-Set `DB_URL` to point to development database instance.
+Set `DATABASE_URL` to point to development database instance.
 Run `npm run db-sync` to synchronize the schema with the DB instance.
 Run `npm run dev` to run contents of `src/dev.ts` to try out any queries etc as needed.